YaYuChiang/BiphasicFlowClassifier/README.md

 # Training your own dataset
 prepare .csv data, you should obey the format of .csv files in folder training_data and test_data

-you may replace the .csv files because the default paths just is them that you train without choosing .csv files again
+you may replace the .csv files because the default paths just are them that you train models without choosing .csv files again

 # Make an executable file
 you use pyinstaller to build a .exe file